On Measuring Influence in Avoiding Undesired Future

 Abstract

-When a predictive model anticipates an undesired future event, a question arises: what can we do to avoid it?
-Resolving this forward-looking challenge requires determining the variables that positively influence the future, moving beyond statistical correlations typically exploited for prediction.
-In this paper, we introduce a novel framework for evaluating the influence of actionable variables in successfully avoiding the undesired future.
-We quantify influence as the degree to which the probability of success can be increased by altering variables based on the principle of maximum expected utility.
-While closely related to causal effects, our analysis reveals a counterintuitive insight: influential variables may not necessarily be those with intrinsically strong causal effects on the target.
-In fact, due to the dynamics of the decision process, it can be highly beneficial to alter a weak causal factor, or even a variable that is not an intrinsic factor at all.
-We provide a practical implementation for computing the proposed quantity using observational data and demonstrate its utility through empirical studies on synthetic and real-world applications.
+When a predictive model anticipates an undesired future event, a question arises: What can we do to avoid it?
+Resolving this forward-looking challenge requires determining the variables that positively influence the future, moving beyond the statistical association typically exploited for prediction.
+In this paper, we introduce a novel measure for evaluating the influence of actionable variables in successfully avoiding the undesired future.
+We quantify influence as the degree to which the success probability can be increased by altering variables under the principle of maximum expected utility.
+Our analysis demonstrates a counterintuitive insight: while related to causality, influential variables may not necessarily be those with strong intrinsic causal effects on the target event.
+In fact, it can be highly beneficial to alter a weak causal factor, or even a variable that is not an intrinsic factor at all.
+We provide a practical implementation for estimating the proposed measure and validate its utility through experiments on synthetic and real-world tasks.